dmairs/botse/docs/battles/status-effects/maim.md

 **If a unit rolls 1 damage on it's Combat skill dice, how much damage does it deal?**

-The 1 is halfed to 0.5, which rounded down is 0.
+The 1 is halved to 0.5, which rounded down is 0.
 Therefore, the unit will deal 0 damage.

 ---